ayahack89/elocker/README.md

-# eLocker
-eLocker your secure password manager.
+ELocker, your secure password manager.